lassoan/SlicerMONAIAuto3DSeg/README.md

   - Network connection is only needed during installation and downloading of models.
   - All data remains on the user's computer, all computation is performed locally.

+_Note: The developers do not claim that the tools are appropriate for any specific clinical purpose and the user is responsible for obtaining any necessary ethics or regulatory approvals._

 ![](Screenshot01.jpg)

 ## Setup